InjectiveLabs/peggo/test/README.md

 To set up the testing env, just run `test/run.sh` The script initializes 3 Injective validator nodes and 1 geth instance to simulate Injective and Ethereum networks respectively.
 After the networks are started 3 Peggo orchestrators are run for each of the validator nodes.
 For simplicity, the script runs with hardcoded values for most of the configurations.
 Tweaking parameters is not yet supported.

+The script `test/run.sh` can be run multiple times.
+On each run it removes all previously written files with new ones.
+Before running the script again, make sure you've killed all the injectived/geth processes (e.g. `killall injectived`).

 ## Prerequisites

 - `injective-core`: run `make install` on the `fix/peggy-contract-redeployment` branch